Play, Work, Imitation & Stories:

-Our nature-based early childhood program is a fully-licensed center that uses a nature playscape as part of the daily rhythm of activities.
+Our nature-based early childhood program, located at in the lower level of Kenwood Lutheran Church, is a fully-licensed center that uses a nature playscape as part of the daily rhythm of activities.
 The children typically go outdoors for 45 to 90 minutes each day for exploration and play, carefully observing what the natural world has to teach.
 While the teacher provides information and guidance, it is primarily the children's own interests and discoveries that guide their investigations.

 Indoors, our early childhood teacher creates a warm and beautiful home-like environment for the children which is protective and secure, and where things happen in a predictable, regular manner.
 Our goal is to develop the whole child; the physical, social, emotional and creative skills that support later success in life and school.
 This child-centered approach matches current research on how our youngest ones best grow and develop, and strongly supports school readiness.